marcoslebron/nuxt-blog/contents/en/blog/how-to-use-the-flexbox.md

 ## The two axes
 <image-responsive imageURL="blog/how-to-use-flexbox/flexbox-en-02.svg" width="100%" alt="Photo of the axes where the main axis and the secondary axis of the system are represented from flexbox "/>

+### Main Axis
+The main axis is determined by the `flex-direction` property which takes `row`, `row-reverse`,` column` and `column-reverse` as values ​​when we use `row` as the value the main axis is displayed from left to right.

+### Secundary Axis or cross axis
-The main axis is determined by the `flex-direction` property which takes `row`, `row-reverse`,` column` and `column-reverse` as values ​​when we use `row` as the value the main axis is displayed from left to right and the secondary axis in columns as in the image above, on the contrary when we use `column` the main axis is displayed from top to bottom and the secondary axis is displayed along the rows.
+The secondary axis in columns as in the image above, on the contrary when we use `column` the main axis is displayed from top to bottom and the secondary axis is displayed along the rows.

 <image-responsive imageURL="blog/how-to-use-flexbox/flexbox-03.svg" width="100%" alt="Photo of the axes where the secondary axis of the flexbox system is represented" />

+## flex-wrap
 Another important property is the `flex-wrap` property which enables the multiline of the children inside the container taking `wrap`, `nowrap` &` wrap-reverse` as the value, with `nowrap` being the default value.

 ```css